 Agent Bishop from Teenage Mutant Ninja Turtles (2003).
 Compared to the Shredder, he's a much more sympathetic and well intentioned villain, however while an undeniably a complex villain a lot of fans definitely romanticise him a little too much, especially considering the countless acts of murder, espionage, torture, and other dirty dealings that come close to, if not outright rival, the Shredder's.
 By the sixth season, set decades into the future, Bishop does renounce his evil ways to become one of the good guys, so he's not an entirely unsympathetic or irredeemable character.
 However, he achieved DILP status far before "Fast Forward" and there are still a disturbingly large amount of fans who prefer to sweep all his evil deeds under the rug and act as if he's nothing more than a heroic savior of the world with no flaws.

-Teen Titans has Slade, whose intelligence, competency and "cool" factor results in many fans forgetting that he's a mind-raping adult who takes pride in stalking and fighting teenagers.
+Teen Titans has Slade, whose intelligence, competency and "cool" factor results in many fans ignoring the fact that he's a mind-raping adult who takes pride in stalking and fighting teenagers.

-There's a subset of fans who think Terra should have been welcomed back with open arms and accepted as a permanent member of the team even after her stint as The Mole and The Dragon to Slade, probably the nastiest of the show's human scale villains.
+There's a subset of fans who think Terra should have been welcomed back with open arms and accepted as a permanent member of the team even after her stint as The Mole and The Dragon to Slade.
 They argue that none of it was her fault since Slade manipulated her (Terra herself makes this argument, but Beast Boy points out that she could have gotten out at any time but chose not too, and Terra ends up redeeming herself by accepting this fact and taking responsibility).
-She's a sympathetic Anti-Hero/Anti-VillainWoobie, Destroyer of Worlds to be sure, but to paint her as a blameless martyr is to miss the point of her character (of course, so is painting her as an irredeemable fiend like certain other fans like to do).
+She's a sympathetic Anti-Hero/Anti-VillainWoobie, Destroyer of Worlds to be sure, but to paint her as a blameless martyr is to miss the point of her character (of course, so's painting her as an irredeemable fiend like certain other fans like to do).

 Tygra from ThunderCats (2011), the reboot of the 1985 series.
 While he does have his share of redeeming qualities, is one of the good guys, and is confirmed by the creators to be a Jerkass Woobie instead of a tamed version of Big Brother Bully, a lot of his fan are a bit too willing to forgive him for and justify him leaving his adopted brother, Lion-O, to die twice, being somewhat of an unapologetic bigot, undermining Lion-O's authority and not supporting him on occasions.